Distillable entanglement under dually non-entangling operations: Introduction

-Another key advantage of axiomatic approaches is that they can be more easily extended to other quantum resource theories~\cite{RT-review}.
-This is particularly important because, besides entanglement, several other quantum resources, such as quantum coherence~\cite{coherence-review}, athermality~\cite{thermo-review}, and the theory of non-stabiliser states in quantum computation known as `quantum magic'~\cite{Bravyi-Kitaev, Veitch2014}, will likely play a pivotal role in the forthcoming quantum revolution.

-\textbf{\em Our contribution.}--- In this work, we focus on a particular superset of LOCC, namely the \emph{dually non-entangling} (DNE) operations.
+In this work, we focus on a particular superset of LOCC, namely the \emph{dually non-entangling} (DNE) operations.
 DNE operations, originally introduced by Chitambar et al.~\cite{Chitambar2020}, can be easily understood from a rather natural axiomatic perspective as those that preserve separability (i.e.\ absence of entanglement) of states when seen in the Schr\"odinger picture \emph{and} of measurements when seen in the Heisenberg picture.
-An important point is that DNE protocols are more restricted than some other commonly employed operations such as non-entangling maps~\cite{BrandaoPlenio1,BrandaoPlenio2}, which means that they provide a closer approximation to LOCCs and can potentially yield improved bounds on their operational processing power.
+An important point is that DNE protocols are more restricted than some other commonly employed operations such as non-entangling (NE) maps~\cite{BrandaoPlenio1,BrandaoPlenio2}, which means that they provide a closer approximation to LOCCs and can potentially yield improved bounds on their operational processing power.
+Here we completely characterise asymptotic entanglement manipulation under DNE operations, connecting it with the important operational task of entanglement testing, and revealing new features of phenomena such as entanglement irreversibility and bound entanglement.